 Balcón de Iberia

 It’s hard to pick just one trail to explore Guantánamo’s Parque Nacional Alejandro de Humboldt, the Caribbean’s most biodiverse area.
-The entire national park is buzzing with native species, and it’s peculiarly interesting for its complex topography as well.
+The national park is buzzing with native species, and it’s peculiarly interesting for its complex topography.
 You’ll need a guide to hike around, but it’s worth having an expert explain the variety of species and curiosities of the terrain.
-With little luck, you’ll spot the Monte Iberia eleuth, the northern hemisphere’s smallest frog, measuring just 9mm adult size.
+With little luck, you’ll spot the Monte Iberia eleuth, the northern hemisphere’s smallest frog, measuring just 9mm in adult size.

 El Yunque de Baracoa